Distinguishing Cause from Effect Using Quantiles: Bivariate Quantile Causal Discovery: Introduction

-To avoid the restrictive assumptions imposed by standard quantile regression techniques, we estimate conditional quantiles fully nonparametrically using \emph{copulas}.
-Since the introduction of the pitfalls of correlations \citep{Embrechts1999}, there has been a growing literature on copula-based methodology and applications in the statistics community.
-In a nutshell, copulas allow to flexibly model the dependence structure between random variables, while avoiding assumptions about the scales, functional forms, or other restrictions imposed when dealing with marginal distributions.
-More recently, copulas made their way into the machine learning research as well \citep{Liu2009,Elidan2013,LopezPaz2013,Tran2015,Lopez-Paz2016,Chang2016}.
-In the context of causal inference for multivariate data, copulas have previously been explored in the Gaussian copula setting \citep{Harris2013,Cui2016} or with pair-copula constructions as in \citet{bauerczado2016,Pircalabelu2017,Muller2017}.
-However, such approaches are not targeted at pairwise causal discovery.

-To the best of our knowledge, we are the first to explore the idea of using conditional quantiles to distinguish cause form effect in bivariate observational data.
-Our main contributions are: \begin{itemize} \item a new method based on quantile scoring to determine the causal direction in bivariate datasets without restricting assumption on the class of possible causal mechanisms, \item a theoretical analysis justifying its usage, \item and \emph{quantile copula causal discovery} (QCCD), an efficient algorithmic implementation allowing extensions to higher-dimensional datasets. \end{itemize} The rest of the paper is organized as follows. \autoref{sec:np_causal} introduces quantile scoring from a decision-theoretic perspective. \autoref{sec:qs_to_kc} then building upon the link between quantile scoring and Kolmogorov complexity to formulate the quantile-based causal decison rule. \autoref{sec:quant_copula}, \autoref{sec:estimation} and \autoref{sec:implementation} further explains the proposed methodology and its implementation with nonparametric copulas. \autoref{sec:experiments} presents a set of experiments on real and simulated datasets.
-In \autoref{sec:dags}, we briefly explore extensions of our method to multi-variable case and we conclude in \autoref{sec:conclusion}.
+To avoid the restrictive assumptions imposed by standard quantile regression techniques (e.g., linearity of the quantiles or additive relationships), we suggest fully nonparametric bQCD implementations using three different approaches: \emph{copulas, quantile forests or quantile neural networks}.
+We also show that bQCD is robust to the choice regression approach.
+To the best of our knowledge, we are the first to explore the idea of using conditional quantiles to distinguish cause from effect in bivariate observational data.
+Our main contributions are: \begin{itemize} \item a new method based on quantile scoring to determine the causal direction without any assumptions on the class of causal mechanisms along with a theoretical analysis justifying its usage (\autoref{sec:np_causal}), \item \emph{quantile causal discovery} (bQCD), an efficient implementation robust to the choice of underlying regressor (\autoref{sec:bQCD_implementation}), \item a new benchmark set of synthetic cause-effect pairs from additive, location-scale and multiplicative noise models (\autoref{sec:data}), \item a comparative study to benchmark bQCD against state-of-the-art alternatives (\autoref{sec:experiments}). \end{itemize}